valeriobasile/valeriobasile.github.io/postdoc.md

 We are looking for a Post-doc researcher on "Perspectivist Dialog Models".

-The 1-year position (with possibility of extension) is funded by an ongoing partnerhip betweek university of Turin and Amazon Science, under the coordination of [Valerio Basile](https://valeriobasile.github.io/).
+The 1-year position (with possibility of extension) is funded by an ongoing partnerhip between the University of Turin and [Amazon Science](https://www.amazon.science).

 **Key information**

-- Deadline for application: January 27th, 2025
+- Deadline for application: **January 27th, 2025**
 - Starting date: March 1st, 2025 (planned)
+- Duration: 1 year with possibility of extension
 - Annual gross salary: €23,097 (€1,700 monthly net)
--

 The research is in the context of **Perspectivist NLP** and it focuses on developing **dialog models** which take into account and adapt to users with different sociodemographic backgrounds.